Signs of Narcotics Abuse

 Signs of Narcotics Abuse – Activities of Daily Living

-As narcotic abuse becomes more and more prominent in your life, you will find that ordinary activities of daily living become more and more difficult to complete.
-Some examples may include personal hygiene, paying bills, school attendance, work attendance, and home maintenance.
-One or all of these signs of narcotic abuse are an indicator that you have move from recreational or prescribed use to abuse.
-According to the National Center for Biotechnology Information (NCBI) risk factors for [Opioid] narcotic abuse include frequent contact with high-risk individuals and environments (NCBI).
-This can manifest as a dramatic change in your activities of daily living.
+As narcotic abuse becomes more and more prominent in your life, you will find that ordinary activities of daily living become more and more difficult.
+Some examples may include personal hygiene, paying bills, school attendance, work attendance and home maintenance.
+Having trouble in one or more of these areas can be an indicator that you have progressed from recreational or prescribed use to abuse.

 Narcotics abuse affects every area of your life.
-Often what seems like sporadic use to you is in reality the beginning stage of abuse.
+Often, what seems like sporadic use to you is in reality the beginning stage of abuse.
 By noting the signs of narcotics abuse, you can seek intervention before abuse becomes addiction.
 Speak to a family member, friend or physician.
-Explain your concerns regarding your use of narcotics and the negative role it is playing in your life.
-There are many treatment programs available specific to your drug of choice.
-Finding help is a step in the right direction to a meaningful and healthy lifestyle.
+Be open and honest about your concerns regarding your narcotic use and the negative impact it is having on your life.
+Acknowledging these challenges is an important first step.
+There are many treatment programs available that are tailored to specific substances and individual needs.
+Seeking help can guide you toward a healthier, more stable and meaningful life.

 the Take-Away